occisor2/myc/README.md

 ## Running

-Right now the compiler just works on one source file.
+Right now the compiler just takes a source file name.
+The resulting assembly code is automatically assembled and linked producing an a.out file.
+I am planning on adding more command line options soon.

 ```
 ./myc [code file]